tomdavenport/agency/_posts/2015-05-24-improve-conversion-rate.md

 We'll start with a **free phone consultation** to answer your questions, explain the process and see if we're a good match to get started.

-If we're a good match, our service comes with a cast-iron guarantee of 5x return on your investment.
+If we're a good match, our service comes with a **cast-iron guarantee** that you'll make a minimum of **5x return on your investment** in your first year - or your money back.

 ## Frequently asked questions